xamry/notes/Data Engineering/DWH.md

 Multiple data marts instead of an EDW, each for corresponding department.

 ### Multi-tiered Architecture
 Combination of Single EDW + Multiple data marts.
+Data is first written in EDF and then further copied to data marts.

 ## Three-Tier Data Warehouse Architecture
 This is the most widely used Architecture of Data Warehouse.